code-423n4/2024-04-noya/README.md

   - Judge awards: $7,500 in USDC
   - Lookout awards: $5,000 in USDC
   - Scout awards: $500 in USDC
-  - ⭐️ Wardens who participate in this audit will get, proportionally to their USDC rewards, 5% of NOYA's stars program used to incentivize contributors.
 - Join [C4 Discord](https://discord.gg/code4rena) to register
 - Submit findings [using the C4 form](https://code4rena.com/contests/2024-04-noya/submit)
 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)
 - Starts April 26, 2024 20:00 UTC
 - Ends May 17, 2024 20:00 UTC

+⭐️ Note: NOYA platform will allocate 5% of all stars from the campaign to wardens who find valid vulnerabilities.
+This allocation will be proportional to their USDC rewards earned in the Code4rena competition, incentivizing thorough and diligent reviews of NOYA’s codebase.

 ## Automated Findings / Publicly Known Issues